 I have painful and noisy knee cap!
 Do I have arthritis?

-Many people who suffer with knee pain, complain of a nagging pain that seems to arise from behind the knee cap .
-They don’t recall any precipitating injury, only that the knee has go sore and, now, affects daily activities such as climbing stairs crouching or sitting with the knees bent for long periods and sometimes it develops this grinding noise.
+Many people who suffer from knee pain, complain of a nagging pain that seems to arise from behind the knee cap.
+They don’t recall any precipitating injury, only that the knee has to go sore and, now, affects daily activities such as climbing stairs crouching or sitting with the knees bent for long periods and sometimes it develops this grinding noise.

 the femoral groove as it moves up and down when you bend and straighten the knee (i.e. going up the stairs, squatting).